Meet Some of the Staff that Make our Recovery Happen:

 “My quality of life today is far more enjoyable than I could have ever imagined, and I want other young men to be able to experience the same freedom I do.”

-As continuum of care coordinator I work with all parties involved to develop an aftercare plan for each individual before the leave our direct care.
-After leaving our care I continue to follow up with Alumni, and organize events for all of them to get together and enjoy the fellowship that they have created out of their new found freedom.
+As Alumni coordinator I follow up with Alumni, and organize events for all of them to get together and enjoy the fellowship that they have created out of their new found freedom.

 Recovery Services Coordinator